Mississippi

 UOCAVA voters may receive their absentee ballots by email, fax, or mail by specifying their preference using the appropriate check box on the FPCA.
 Mississippi must send UOCAVA voters their absentee ballots at least 45 days prior to the election.

-Absentee ballots may be cast be mail, fax, or email.
+Absentee ballots may be cast by mail, fax, or email.
 To email or fax your election materials, use the Electronic Transmission cover sheet and email or fax the cover sheet and ballot to your county’s Circuit Clerk UOCAVA contact.
-The deadline for receipt of absentee ballots by the Circuit Clerk is 7:00 p.m. on the day of the election n if returning the ballot by e-mail or fax, and five (5) business days from the date of the election if returning by mail and the mailed ballot is postmarked on or before election day.
+The deadline for receipt of absentee ballots by the Circuit Clerk is 7:00 p.m. on the day of the election if returning the ballot by e-mail or fax, and five (5) business days from the date of the election if returning by mail and the mailed ballot is postmarked on or before Election Day.

 Federal Write-In Absentee Ballot:

-You cannot vote if you have been convicted in a Mississippi state (but not federal) court for a disenfranchising crime.
-The disenfranchising crimes are arson, armed robbery, bigamy, bribery, carjacking, embezzlement, extortion, felony bad check, felony shoplifting, forgery, larceny, murder, obtaining money or goods under false pretense, perjury, rape, receiving stolen property, robbery, statutory rape, theft, timber larceny, larceny under lease or rental agreement, and unlawful taking of motor vehicle.
+An individual cannot vote if they have been convicted in a Mississippi state (but not federal or other state) court for a disenfranchising crime.
+The disenfranchising crimes include voter fraud, arson, armed robbery, bigamy, bribery, carjacking, embezzlement, extortion, felony bad check, felony shoplifting, forgery, larceny, murder, obtaining money or goods under false pretense, perjury, rape, receiving stolen property, robbery, statutory rape, theft, timber larceny, larceny under lease or rental agreement, and unlawful taking of motor vehicle.

-Note: no person shall be deemed to be a resident of a county solely because of being incarcerated in a facility under the jurisdiction of the Department of Corrections that is located in such a county.
+In Mississippi no person shall be deemed to be a resident of a county solely because of being incarcerated in a facility under the jurisdiction of the Department of Corrections that is located in such a county, making individuals incarcerated in their county of residence ineligible to vote absentee by mail..

 Even if you have been convicted of a similar offense in another state or a federal felony, you still may vote.